Low Carb Bread Loaf Recipe

 Once the yeast is active, place on the mixer with the whip attachment and whisk in the whole psyllium husk, scraping down to make sure it is all incorporated

-Add the egg white protein, allulose, salt and cream of tarter into the mixing bowl and whisk on low to incorporate, then whip on full speed for 5 minutes until thick and stiff peaks (should look like thick shaving cream)
+Add the egg white protein, allulose, salt and cream of tarter into the mixing bowl and whisk on low to incorporate, then whip on full speed for 5-10 minutes until thick and stiff peaks (should look like thick shaving cream)

 While that is whipping prepare a loaf pan with spray and parchment paper or spray silicon pans

 Once fully whipped, add in the heavy cream or butter powder on low speed until just combined, you do not want to mix for too long, the egg whites might deflate if mixed too long

 Take off the mixer and give a few stirs to make sure it is fully mixed and spoon into the loaf pan being sure to not get any gaps in the batter, set in front of the warm oven or in another warm spot to rise for 1-1.25 hours rotating in front of the hot air of the oven if using that option.
 Don't put too close to the hot air though, it may cook the outside of the egg whites You can also proof it in a proofer at 100 degrees or in a dehydrator at the lowest setting usually 105

 Once risen you can score away the hardened egg whites down the middle of the loaf, if you don't you could get a nice smooth top to your loaf but it will crack somewhere when it bakes, bake for 28-35 minutes turning half way through until it is solid feeling, I temp it to at least 180 degrees in the center, should be dark golden brown

 Let cool for a few minutes in the pan, then loosen the corners or any part not covered in parchment and lift out, remove parchment and let cool on a cooling rack